 Any Notary Public in Georgia can assist with this.
 In situations where you are engaging ExpatHub to provide legal services, we can also assist with the translation service.

 In our opinion, if the apostilled driver’s license states all the information (including issue date and vehicle category) then, it, in itself, would be a legal document confirming such things.
-However, the Georgian authorities seem to be confused about this and you may get mixed results with arguing this.
+However, the Georgian authorities seem to be confused about this requirement, and you may get mixed results when arguing with them about it.

 If you cannot successfully argue this, contact your local authority in your home country to request if a document of this nature can be provided.

-Can I exchange the Georgian licence for one in another country if I leave Georgia?
+Can I exchange the Georgian license for one in another country if I leave Georgia?

 If I can drive legally in Georgia so long as my last legal entry was less than 1 year ago, do I need a Georgian license if I leave and return more than once a year?